stack-auth/stack/packages/stack-server/backend-design-doc.md

 - `PasswordRequirementsNotMet`:
   - `PasswordTooShort`: Password too short.
 (400)
   - `PasswordTooLong`: Password too long.
 (400)
-  - `PasswordTooWeak`: Password is on a list of known weak passwords and should be avoided.
-(400)
 - `EmailVerificationError`:
   - `InvalidEmailVerificationCode`: The e-mail verification link is invalid.
 (400)
   - `EmailVerificationCodeExpired`: The e-mail verification link has expired.
 (400)